kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     G. Ulcerative colitis

 ### Q134
-A 40-year-old patient presents with recurrent episodes of fresh bleeding per rectum, with no associated abdominal pain.
+A 40-year-old patient presents with *recurrent episodes* of *fresh bleeding per rectum*, with no associated abdominal pain.
 Fresh blood, but no mass is found on rectal examination.
-The patient has telangiectasia on the face and mouth.
+The patient has *telangiectasia on the face and mouth*.
 His haemoglobin is 9.2 g/dl.
-#### Answer:
+#### Answer: A. Angiodysplasia - ?

 ### Q135
-A 25-year-old woman presents with a 1-month history of worsening intermittent bloody diarrhoea with mucus, associated with crampy abdominal pain.
-She has lost 3.5 kg (half a stone).
-There is clubbing of her fingers.
+A 25-year-old woman presents with a 1-month history of worsening intermittent bloody *diarrhoea with mucus*, associated with *crampy abdominal pain*.
+She has *lost 3.5 kg* (half a stone).
+There is *clubbing of her fingers*.
-#### Answer:
+#### Answer: G. Ulcerative colitis - ?

 ### Q136
-A 70-year-old woman presents with a large, fresh rectal bleed.
+A *70-year-old woman* presents with a large, fresh rectal bleed.
 She has no abdominal pain.
-She gives a history of altered bowel habit and left-sided abdominal pain relieved by defecation for 1 year.
-She has not lost any weight.
+She gives a history of *altered bowel habit* and *left-sided abdominal pain* *relieved by defecation* for 1 year.
+She has *not lost any weight*.
-#### Answer:
+#### Answer: D. Diverticular disease - ?

 ### Q137
-A 75-year-old man presents with a painless rectal bleed.
-He complains of altered bowel habit and tenesmus for a month, associated with smaller rectal bleeds.
-He has lost 1.5 kg (quarter of a stone).
+A *75-year-old man* presents with a *painless rectal bleed*.
+He complains of *altered bowel habit* and *tenesmus for a month*, associated with smaller rectal bleeds.
+He has *lost 1.5 kg* (quarter of a stone).
-#### Answer:
+#### Answer: B. Colorectal cancer - ?

 ### Q138
-A 30-year-old pregnant woman presents with fresh bleeding per rectum, which she has noticed on the toilet paper.
+A 30-year-old *pregnant woman* presents with *fresh bleeding per rectum*, which she has *noticed on the toilet paper*.
-#### Answer:
+#### Answer: E. Haemorrhoids - ?

 Q139-143: Theme: Fluids